One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

 For installing Mousepad, use the following command in the terminal:

 sudo apt install mousepad

-Gnome Office is quite lightweight in that respect.
-Gnome Office is technically not a complete office suite.
-It’s composed of different standalone applications and among them, AbiWord & Gnumeric stands out.
+Gnome Office is quite the opposite in that respect.
+Gnome Office is technically not a complete office suite but it is composed of different standalone applications and among them, AbiWord & Gnumeric stands out.

-Installing AbiWord & Gnumeric on Ubuntu
+Installing AbiWord & Gnumeric in Linux

 sudo apt install abiword gnumeric